Skip to main content

 Snapshots are an essential component of any disaster recovery strategy.
 In the fast-paced world of development, unexpected issues can arise—such as accidental overwrites of critical data or bugs in updates.
 While these scenarios can't always be avoided, their impact can be minimized or mitigated.

 The Snapshot feature acts as your safety net, ensuring that your project can recover quickly and efficiently from potential disasters.
 Each snapshot is a snapshot of your module (Satellite, Mission Control, or Orbiter) at a specific point in time.
-Snapshots enable you to restore your canister to its previous state, protecting your work and averting potential crises.
+Snapshots enable you to restore your module to its previous state, protecting your work and averting potential crises.

 How It Works